Supreme Court blocks Biden's vaccine-or-test mandate for large private companies

 "Although Congress has indisputably given OSHA the power to regulate occupational dangers, it has not given that agency the power to regulate public health more broadly," the majority said in an unsigned opinion.
 "Requiring the vaccination of 84 million Americans, selected simply because they work for employers with more than 100 employees, certainly falls in the latter category."

-The regulation struck down by the court would have applied to more than 80 million private sector employees and would have required all businesses with 100 or more workers to either be vaccinated, with the federal government footing the bill, or be tested weekly.
+The regulation struck down by the court would have applied to more some 84 million private-sector employees and would have required all businesses with 100 or more workers to either be vaccinated, with the federal government footing the bill, or be tested weekly.

-The decision to invalidate the regulation comes as COVID-19 cases reached a new high of 1.4 million early this week.
-That has swamped hospitals across the country, flooding them with mainly with unvaccinated patients; the situation has been serious enough to prompt some governors to call out the National Guard to help, even as governors in some other, Republican-dominated states have made vaccine mandates illegal.
+The decision to invalidate the regulation comes as COVID-19 cases soar.
+Earlier this week, a record 1.4 million new cases were reported in one day.
+Hospitals across the country have been swamped — mainly with unvaccinated patients.
+The situation has been serious enough to prompt some governors to call out the National Guard to help, even as governors in some other, Republican-dominated states have made vaccine mandates illegal.

 "The rule thus fits neatly within the language of the statute.
-After all, ensuring that providers take steps to avoid transmitting a dangerous virus to their patients is consistent with the fundamental principle of the medical profession: first, do no harm," they wrote in the unsigned opinion.
-"It would be the 'very opposite of efficient and effective administration for a facility that is supposed to make people well to make them sick with COVID–19.'"
+After all, ensuring that providers take steps to avoid transmitting a dangerous virus to their patients is consistent with the fundamental principle of the medical profession: first, do no harm," the court wrote in a separate the unsigned opinion.
+"It would be the 'very opposite ... for a facility that is supposed to make people well to make them sick with COVID–19." the majority said, noting that in many facilities without a vaccine mandate, "35 per cent or more of staff remain unvaccinated."